MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.ja-JP/Office365-ServiceDescriptions/project-online-service-description/core-services-functionality.md

 ## <a name="active-directory-integration"></a>Active Directory の統合

-Active Directory では、管理者がユーザーの資格情報とアクセス許可を集中管理できます。Active Directory と Project との統合により、Active Directory のユーザーとグループは Project Online または Project Server 2013 で同期されます。「[Project Server 2013 でセキュリティ グループと Active Directory との同期を管理する](https://go.microsoft.com/fwlink/p/?LinkId=402631)」を参照してください。
+Active Directory provides a central location for administrators to manage user credentials and permissions.
+Active Directory integration with Project means that users and groups in Active Directory are synchronized in Project Online or Project Server 2013.
+See [Manage security group synchronization with Active Directory in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=402631).

 ## <a name="administration-deployment-and-extensibility"></a>管理、展開、拡張性

-Project Online および Project Server 2013 は、管理者が Project の計画、インストールと構成、維持と拡張を行うための機能を提供します。「[Project Server 2013 の IT 担当者向け新機能](https://go.microsoft.com/fwlink/p/?LinkId=272017)」を参照してください。
+Project Online and Project Server 2013 provide features for administrators to plan, install and configure, maintain and extend Project.
+See [What's new for IT pros in Project Server 2013](https://go.microsoft.com/fwlink/p/?LinkId=272017).

 ## <a name="getting-started"></a>はじめに